nllz/IRTF-HRPC/draft-research.md

 Does the protocol provide ways for initiators to express individuals' preferences to recipients or intermediaries with regard to the collection, use, or disclosure of their personal data?

 Explanation:
 Confidentiality refers to keeping your data secret from unintended listeners {{BCP72}}.
-The growth of the Internet depends on users having confidence that the network protects their private information {{RFC1984}}.
+The growth of the Internet depends on users having confidence that the network protects their personal data {{RFC1984}}.

 Example:
 Protocols that do not encrypt their payload make the entire content of the communication available to the idealized attacker along their path.
 Following the advice in {{RFC3365}}, most such protocols have a secure variant that encrypts the payload for confidentiality, and these secure variants are seeing ever-wider deployment.
 A noteworthy exception is DNS {{RFC1035}}, as DNSSEC {{RFC4033}}does not have confidentiality as a requirement.
 This implies that, in the absence of changes to the protocol as presently under development in the IETF's DNS Private Exchange   (DPRIVE) working group, all DNS queries and answers generated by the activities of any protocol are available to the attacker.
 When store-and-forward protocols are used (e.g., SMTP {{RFC5321}}), intermediaries leave this data subject to observation by an attacker that has compromised these intermediaries, unless the data is    encrypted end-to-end by the application-layer protocol or the implementation uses an encrypted store for this data {{RFC7624}}.